 Public Power: Large-scale city-owned solar arrays can be installed on Brownfield sites creating city-owned power, retrofitting coal plants to geothermal, spurring the use of previously contaminated land, creating jobs, and putting renewable energy assets in public hands (instead of in the hands of for-profit utilities).

-How the City of Chicago can use federal funds for progressive priorities MAY 2024
+How local governments can use federal funds for progressive priorities

 How can we keep equity and strong labor standards as we implement Direct Pay?

 Ensure city funding is targeted to the communities who are most impacted first.